Azure/azure-dev/templates/starter/bicep/README.md

 - Language runtime
 - Exposed port from the running container (if running a web application service)
 - Allowed origins for CORS (Cross-Origin Resource Sharing) protection (if running a web application service)
-- The command that starts the service.
-This may be used when the default run command is not sufficient for your needs.
+- The run command to execute for the application.
+This may be used as an optimization when the default Oryx run command is not sufficient for your needs.